Last Updated on May 19, 2021

 Don’t buy an expensive pig waterer.
 Here’s how to make an automatic pig drinker using a 55-gallon barrel and some cheap parts.

-So, you need a pig waterer for but don’t want to spend a lot of money.
+So, you raise pigs and need a pig waterer but don’t want to spend a lot of money.
 No problem!
 I’ve taken the time to show you exactly how to build your own very easily and without spending a lot of money.
 And, you’re hogs will love it.

 Parts You Need